-This chapter describes the switch administration required to integrate a System 75 or DEFINITY Communications System Generic 1 (G1) switch with an Intuity System.
+This chapter describes the switch administration required to integrate a System 75 or DEFINITY Communications System Generic 1 (G1) switch with a Lucent INTUITY System.
 As you administer the switch, you must perform the following tasks:

-- Administer the Intuity system voice ports on the switch - Administer a hunt group and assign the voice ports to the hunt group - Administer the data link between the switch and the Intuity system - Optionally administer the Intuity system in a Distributed Communications System (DCS) network - Administering the subscribers
+- Administer the Lucent Intuity system voice ports on the switch - Administer a hunt group and assign the voice ports to the hunt group - Administer the data link between the switch and the Lucent INTUITY system - Optionally administer the Lucent Intuity system in a Distributed Communications System (DCS) network - Administering the subscribers

-Refer to Chapter 10, "Optional Switch Administration for Intuity System Features" for any optional switch feature administration you require, such as Intuity AUDIX Digital Networking or Automated Attendant.
+Refer to Chapter 10, "Optional Switch Administration for Lucent INTUITY System Features", for any optional switch feature administration you require, such as INTUITY AUDIX Digital Networking or Automated Attendant.

-The tasks in this chapter are part of the installation process for the Intuity system.
-Refer to Intuity Software Installation, 585-310-140, and coordinate switch administration tasks with the overall administration of the Intuity system.
+The tasks in this chapter are part of the installation process for the Lucent INTUITY system.
+Refer to:

+- INTUITY Software Installation for Release 3.0, 585-310-160 - INTUITY Messaging Solutions Release 4 MAP/40 and MAP/40s System Installation, 585-310-169 - INTUITY Messaging Solution Release 4 MAP/100 System Installation, 585-310-173 and coordinate switch administration tasks with the overall administration of the Lucent INTUITY system.
 You must administer the subscribers on the switch as the last task to bring the subscribers into service.
-Instructions for administering the subscribers are provided in Chapter 9, "Cut-to-Service Administration", and cannot be completed until all Intuity installation tasks are completed.
+Instructions for administering the subscribers are provided in Chapter 9, "Cut-to-Service Administration", and cannot be completed until all Lucent INTUITY installation tasks are completed.

-The Intuity system supports integration with System 75 release 1, version 3, issue 1.7 and above.
+The Lucent Intuity system supports integration with System 75 release 1, version 3, issue 1.7 and above.
 The System 75 switch must contain a Processor Interface (PI) card.
-Some early versions of the System 75 R1V3, models 1A, 1B, 2A, and 2B carriers, may not support the PI board complex required with the Intuity system.
+Some early versions of the System 75 R1V3, models 1A, 1B, 2A, and 2B carriers, may not support the PI board complex required with the Lucent INTUITY system.
 These carriers may not have a PI/EIA port for IDI connectivity and you must use the MPDM option.